This Life (1996 TV series): Main cast

-Born Edgar Cooke in Manchester, Egg is an English graduate with a conversion in Law and is in a full time relationship with girlfriend Milly.
-At the beginning of the series he interviews, and is successful, in gaining a junior position with solicitors firm Moore Spencer Wright.
+Born Edgar Cooke in Manchester, Egg is an English graduate with a conversion in law, and is in a full-time relationship with girlfriend Milly.
+At the beginning of the series he interviews for, and is successful in gaining, a junior position with solicitors firm Moore Spencer Wright.
 Egg met Milly at university and they have been in a solid relationship since then.
 In the first series, Egg struggles to fit in at his legal firm, feeling demotivated by the tedium of the job.
-Early in the series, he is assigned one of his boss’s clients as a case, but the client, who has cancer, dies by unexpectedly taking his own life and Egg realises law is not for him, quitting the firm midway through series 1.
+Early in the series, he is assigned one of his boss's clients as a case, but the client, who has cancer, dies by unexpectedly taking his own life and Egg realises law is not for him, quitting the firm midway through series 1.
 After brief stints attempting to write a novel and working at telesales, from which he is fired for going off-script after only one day on the job, Egg finds his passion early in series 2 when he gets a job in a café working alongside single mum Nicki.
 Enjoying the work, despite the low pay, Egg decides to purchase the café after its owner Mrs Cochrane moves to Ireland and puts it up for sale.

-Egg also has challenges with his family - his father Jerry visits from Manchester and reveals that his mother has been having an affair with a family friend, although they are later reconciled in the second series.
+Egg also has challenges with his family – his father, Jerry, visits from Manchester and reveals that his mother has been having an affair with a family friend, although they are later reconciled in the second series.
 It is revealed also that Egg is a keen football fan and supports Manchester United.

-Egg’s relationship with Milly is initially strained in the first series - she is unhappy with his lack of motivation and being the sole breadwinner after he quits his job, although they rekindle their passion after a therapy session and have sex for the first time in months in the final episode of series 1.
-Throughout the second series, Egg spends less time with Milly due to their increased time at their respective jobs.
-Milly begins an affair with O’Donnell, which is revealed via Rachel at the climax of the second series at Miles’ wedding; a devastated Egg split from Milly.
+Egg's relationship with Milly is initially strained in the first series – she is unhappy with his lack of motivation and being the sole breadwinner after he quits his job, although they rekindle their passion after a therapy session and have sex for the first time in months in the final episode of series 1.
+Throughout the second series, Egg spends less time with Milly owing to their increased time at their respective jobs.
+Milly begins an affair with O'Donnell, which is revealed via Rachel at the climax of the second series at Miles' wedding; a devastated Egg splits from Milly.

-10 years later, Egg is a successful author and he and Milly have reconciled and have a young son called Oscar.
+Ten years later, Egg is a successful author, and he and Milly have reconciled and have a young son called Oscar.
 Milly and Egg again are close to separation, but a series of events make them realise they deeply care for each other and they remain together.